World War I conscription in Australia: Second conscription referendum (1917)

 The result of the vote led to the collapse of the Hughes Labor government.
 The Labor Party split into two factions, with Hughes, and those Labor MPs who supported him, forming the breakaway National Labor Party.
 By February 1917, the National Labor Party had merged with the conservative Commonwealth Liberal Party to form the Nationalist Party of Australia, retaining Hughes as prime minister.
 Hughes and the Nationalists scored a convincing victory at the 1917 federal election.

 In the light of that, and a significant decline in voluntary enlistments in 1916–17, Hughes decided to hold a second conscription plebiscite, which took place on 20 December 1917.
 The proposal was less sweeping than in 1916 – conscription would only occur in months in which voluntary enlistments fell below 7,000, and conscripts would be selected by a ballot of men aged between 18 and 44.

 The plebiscite question was much simpler:

 Are you in favour of the proposal of the Commonwealth government for reinforcing the Australian Imperial Force oversea [sic]?

 The result was a slightly more decisive rejection of conscription than the year before, with 46% for and 54% against, a margin of 166,588 votes.
 Only Western Australia, Tasmania and the Federal Territory voted in favour.

 Public opinion

-Prime Minister Billy Hughes hosted a referendum on 28 October 1916.
+Prime Minister Billy Hughes hosted a referendum on the 22 October 1916.
 His campaign for conscription was supported by the major newspaper companies and other media.
 It was also supported by most of the Commonwealth Liberal Party including the Liberal state premiers, by the major Protestant churches and the Universal Service League, which had many prominent Australians were members.
 The result was that there were 1,087,557 votes in favour and 1,160,033 in opposition.
 The failed referendum led to Prime Minister Billy Hughes losing his seat in the Australian Labor Party.